taz77/sonatype-lifecycle/README.md

 	$ docker build -t sonatype-lifecycle

 **Note: This Docker container is not associated with Sonatype and is not an official container.
-Sonatype Lifecycle is downloaded from Sonatypes [website](https://www.sonatype.com/) in the build process.**
+Sonatype Lifecycle is downloaded from Sonatype's [website](https://www.sonatype.com/) in the build process.**